qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/canvas.rst

 Features
 --------

 Since this widget is embedding the HTML canvas element the core features of this widget are limited by the canvas element itself respective by the implementation of the different browsers.
-However, the widget offers this features on top:
+However, the widget offers these features on top:

 * fires a ``redraw`` event whenever the dimensions of the canvas element has changed or the canvas element needs an update
 * update method for the canvas element
 * width and height of the canvas element as properties
 * support for synronized widht and height coordinates

 .. _pages/widget/canvas#description: